srhariha/SpatioTemporalSEIR/readme.md

 		infectious person catches the disease (not all contacts transmit the disease)

-	-	$c$ is the expected number of people that a susceptible contacts in a day
+	-	$c$ is the expected number of people that a susceptible person contacts in a day.
+Going further we will have to model it as $c = c_h + c_w$, where $c_h$ and $c_w$ are the expected number of people that a susceptible person contacts at home and work/school respectively.

 	-	$c \frac{I_i}{N_i}$ therefore, is the expected number of infectious people that a susceptible person contacts in a day.